OmniFocus has some features that are not commonly found in other personal task managers. Here are our favourites.

 Offline Access — OmniFocus stores its data locally on Macs, iPhones, and iPads.
-This means that you can access your OmniFocus projects and actions even if you don’t have an Internet connection (e.g. when on a plane).
-When an Internet connection does become available any changes and additions you made while offline are synced to your other devices through Omni Sync.
+This means you can access your OmniFocus projects and actions even if you don’t have an Internet connection (e.g., on a plane).
+When an Internet connection becomes available, any changes and additions you made while offline are synced to your other devices through Omni Sync.

 Project and Single Action Lists — OmniFocus supports two types of containers: projects (parallel and sequential) and single action lists.
 A project, in Getting Things Done (GTD) speak, is a clearly defined objective that requires two or more actions to complete.
 By definition, projects have a beginning and an end.
-Single actions lists, on the other hand, are essentially a bucket of related actions and don’t have a defined destination.
-OmniFocus is one of the few task management solutions that distinguishes between projects and single action lists.
+On the other hand, single action lists are essentially a bucket of related actions and don’t have a defined destination.
+OmniFocus is one of the few task management solutions that distinguish between projects and single action lists.
 This is a key distinction that greatly enhances the usefulness of this software.

-Sequential Groups & Projects — In some cases the first action on a list must be completed before the second one becomes available.
-For example, you probably wouldn’t send out invitations to a party if I don’t know where the party’s going to be held.
+Sequential Groups & Projects — In some cases, the first action on a list must be completed before the second one becomes available.
+For example, you probably wouldn’t send out invitations to a party if you didn’t know where the party was going to be held.
 OmniFocus makes it easy to define groups of actions or even entire projects that are sequential in nature.
 OmniFocus can then be configured to only show actions that are available — in this case, the next available action in the sequence.

-Custom Perspectives — By tracking projects and actions using your Mac and iOS/iPadOS devices, rather than using pen and paper it’s possible to have different views of your data.
-For example, you may only want to see business-related projects, or you may choose to focus on all of the phone calls on your list, regardless of which areas of life they relate to.
+Custom Perspectives — By tracking projects and actions using your Mac and iOS/iPadOS devices rather than using pen and paper, it’s possible to have different views of your data.
+For example, you may only want to see business-related projects or choose to focus on all of the phone calls on your list, regardless of which areas of life they relate to.
 The Custom Perspective feature in OmniFocus (Pro) makes gaining access to these common actions and project views very fast and convenient.
 Custom Perspectives can be created on either Mac or iOS/iPadOS and are available on all of your devices.

-Review — Regular reviews are a key component of the Getting Things Done (GTD) methodology, and this is the aspect of GTD that people often find the most challenging to put in to practice.
-OmniFocus is the only task management solution we’ve seen that has built-in functionality to help you keep track of when a project was last reviewed.
+Review — Regular reviews are a key component of the Getting Things Done (GTD) methodology, and this is the aspect of GTD that people often find the most challenging to put into practice.
+OmniFocus is the only task management solution we know of with built-in functionality to help you keep track of when a project was last reviewed.
 You can specify the default review frequency as well as the review frequency for individual projects and single action lists.

 Efficiency — The folks at The Omni Group have put a lot of effort into making OmniFocus as efficient as possible.
-For example, rather than selecting a project or tag from a menu/list (Mac/iOS/iPadOS) or dragging the action to the sidebar (Mac), you can type a few letters of the project or tag name to quickly find what you’re looking for.
+For example, rather than selecting a project or tag from a menu/list (Mac, iPhone, iPad) or dragging the action to the sidebar (Mac), you can type a few letters of the project or tag name to quickly find what you’re looking for.
 Assigning defer and due dates is equally efficient.
 On the Mac, abbreviations such as “1d” and “1w” equate to a date that is one day or one week into the future.
 Similarly, typing “mon” or “apr 1” will translate to the appropriate date.
-If you really want to get fancy, you could type something like “1w fri” and OmniFocus will calculate and insert the date that is one week from Friday.
-On iOS/iPadOS there are buttons that allow you to quickly add a day, week, month, and year to the selected date.
+If you really want to get fancy, you could type something like “1w fri,” and OmniFocus will calculate and insert the date that is one week from Friday.
+On iPhone and iPad there are buttons that allow you to quickly add a day, week, month, and year to the selected date.